RicherMans/text_based_depression/README.md

 The code is centered around the config files placed at `config/`.
 Each parameter in these files can be modified for each run using google-fire e.g., if one opts to run a different model, just pass `--model GRU`.

 `run.py` the following options ( ran as `python run.py OPTION`):
-* `train`: Trains a model given a config file (default is `config/text_lstm_deep.yaml`)
+* `train`: Trains a model given a config file (default is `config/text_lstm_deep.yaml`).
-* `stats`: Prints the evaluation results on the development set
-* `trainstats`: Convenience function to run train and evaluate in one.
-* `search`: Parameter search for learning rate, momentum and nesterov (SGD)
-* `searchadam`: Learning rate search for adam optimizer
-* `ex`: Extracts features from a given network (not finished),
-* `fwd`: Debugging function to forward some features through a network
-* `fuse`: Fusion of two models or more.
-Fusion is done by averaging each output.
+* `evaluate`: Evaluates a given trained model directory.
+Just pass the result of `train` to it.
+* `evaluates`: Same as evaluate but runs multiple passed directories e.g., passed as glob (`experiment/*/*/*`), and returns an outputfile as well as a table report of the results.
+Useful for multiple runs with different seeds.

 ## Notes